-We develop a novel decision-aid model for inventory and production control.
-The standard inventory control theory particularly leading to the famous $(s, S)$ policy introduced by Arrow et al. (1951) and Scarf (1960) considers the demand as an external stochastic process with independent demands over time.
-The costs are inventory holding and shortage costs, namely, costs were purely limited to physical aspects of production and inventories.
-The popularity of $(s, S)$ policy lies in the fact that it is very intuitive and convenient to practitioners.
-After this remarkable progress in management science and operations research, a lot of effort has been devoted to meaningful extensions (see Perera & Sethi, 2022).
-The natural extensions have notably dealt with modeling the demand process.
-A very natural question is: how sensitive is the $(s, S)$ policy to factors influencing the demand process?
+We develop a novel decision aid model for inventory and production control.
+The standard inventory control theory leading in particular to the famous (s, S) policy introduced by Arrow, Harris, and Marschak (1951) and Scarf (1960) considers the demand as an external stochastic process with independent demands over time.
+The costs are inventory holding and shortage costs, namely costs were purely limited to physical aspects of production and inventories.
+The popularity of (s, S) policy lies in the fact that it is very intuitive and convenient to practitioners.
+After this remarkable progress in management science and operations research, a lot of effort has been devoted to meaningful extensions (see Perera and Sethi 2022).
+The natural extensions have notably dealt with modelling the demand process.
+A very natural question is: how sensitive is the (s, S) policy to factors influencing the demand process?
 In this setup, the assumption of independence of successive demands over time is indeed not anymore relevant.
-As an alternative, the demand process can be modeled as a Markov chain (Kalymon, 1971; Sethi & Cheng, 1997).
-Another type of extension is not to consider the demand process as external, but linked to the inventory, for instance, a mean reverting connection (Cadenillas et al., 2010).
-But there are also economic factors that influence the demand, many of them are not fully external but may depend on corporation decisions, for instance, marketing decisions.
+As an alternative, the demand process can be modelled as a Markov chain (Kalymon 1971; Sethi and Cheng 1997).
+Another type of extension is not to consider the demand process as external, but linked to the inventory, for instance a mean reverting connection (Cadenillas, Lakner, and Pinedo 2010).
+But there are also economic factors which influence the demand, many of them are not fully external but may depend on corporation decisions, for instance marketing decisions.
 Generally, the marketing and production decisions emanate from different departments of a company, but the issues are very connected.
-A famous case, that has generated huge research efforts, is pricing management.
+A famous case, which has generated huge research efforts, is pricing management.
 In pricing management, the issue is to decide the selling price of the product in connection with the production and inventory decisions.
 This problem is quite complicated because the price will affect the demand and therefore the production and inventory policy.
-In this regard, the price should not be decided independently from the inventory policy, as is often the case.
+In this regard, the price should not be decided independently from the inventory policy, as it is often the case.

 In this paper, we introduce a different connection, related to environmental considerations.
-While the concern for the environment was not so present when inventory control was developed, it has now become unthinkable to consider manufacturing and retailing activities without taking account of their environmental impact.
-Indeed, this problem has primarily to do with engineering issues, e.g., developing less polluting production processes, using alternative energy resources, etc. However, beyond compliance with restrictive regulations, the search for environmental improvements also involves an economic tradeoff because it entails additional expenses, on the one hand, and stimulates demand, on the other hand.
-This comes from the fact that customers decide more and more on their expenses with environmental issues in mind.
-Our objective is to analyze with a stylized model the cost-benefit problem of how much to spend on environmental aspects, in relation to the production and inventory control issues.
+While the concern of environment was not so present when inventory control was developed, it has now become unthinkable to consider manufacturing and retailing activities without taking account of their environmental impact.
+Indeed, this problem has primarily to do with engineering issues, e.g. developing less polluting production processes, using alternative energy resources, etc. However, beyond compliance with restrictive regulations, the search for environmental improvements also involves an economic tradeoff because it entails additional expenses, on the one hand, and it stimulates demand, on the other hand.
+This comes from the fact that customers decide more and more their expenses with environmental issues in mind.
+Our objective is to analyse with a stylised model the cost-benefit problem of how much to spend on environmental aspects, in relation with the production and inventory control issues.

-Description of the Model
+3.2.
+Description of the model